FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/sdrs_protectedinstance_v1.md

 * `description` - (Optional) The description of a protected instance.
 Changing this creates a new instance.

 * `group_id` - (Required) Specifies the ID of the protection group where a protected instance is added.
   Changing this creates a new instance.

 * `server_id` - (Required) Specifies the ID of the source server.
 Changing this creates a new instance.

 * `cluster_id` - (Optional) Specifies the ID of a storage pool.
 Changing this creates a new instance.

 * `primary_subnet_id` - (Optional) Specifies the subnet ID of the primary NIC on the target server.
   Changing this creates a new instance.

 * `primary_ip_address` - (Optional) Specifies the IP address of the primary NIC on the target server.
   Changing this creates a new instance.

 * `delete_target_server` - (Optional) Specifies whether to delete the target server.
-The default value is false..
+The default value is false.
   Changing this creates a new instance.

 * `delete_target_eip` - (Optional) Specifies whether to delete the EIP of the target server.
 The default value is false.
   Changing this creates a new instance.

 ## Attributes Reference